NathanWong1106/c09-project/README.md

 | Arwin Fong | arwin.fong@mail.utoronto.ca |

 ## Description
 OURCode is a co-operative online code editor for groups of developers to code together simultaneously.
 A user can create files and invite other users to connect and collaborate on the files.
-Users will also be able to create in-line code suggestions that collaborators can comment and vote on in addition to a workspace shared whiteboard for collaborative design.
+Users will also be able to create in-line code suggestions that collaborators can comment and vote on.
 Users can execute Python code through Judge0 when they have a Python file opened.

 ## Required Elements
 - **The application must use a modern frontend framework such as Angular, or Vue 3**